Coronavirus (COVID-19) Updates

 - How long will virtual learning last?

-- Will I be missing afternoon activities?
+- Will there be afternoon activities?

 - How will an F-1 student status be affected by their distance mode of study?